 The CGP generated the MSS and expected that this limited repertoire could significantly decrease the complexity and workload of coordination between CJK, however, this reduction attempt caused a heated discussion among the CGP members, especially for those registry representatives who had already adopted the CDNC IDN Table for second level registrations.

 The core issue is that many members tend to believe that it is the variant mapping rules, not the repertoire size that directly affects the computational complexity of the LGR.
-The storage capacity and processing power of the modern computer is much more than what is needed to deal with a repertoire of about 20000 characters.
-Since the 2000s, many IDN registries adopted the CDNC IDN Table and developed IDN registration systems without decreasing the computational performance of the EPP service.
-Considering the SLD market acceptance of the existing CDNC IDN Table (adopted by over 5 ccTLDs and 20 new gTLDs) and the continuity of registries’/registrars’/registrants’ experience, many CGP members suggested the inheritance of the characters of the CDNC IDN Table to the maximum extent.
+The storage capacity and processing power of the modern computer is much more than what is needed to deal with a repertoire of about 20,000 characters.
+Since the 2000s, many IDN registries have adopted the CDNC IDN Table and developed IDN registration systems without decreasing the computational performance of the EPP service.
+Considering the SLD market acceptance of the existing CDNC IDN Table (adopted by over 5 ccTLDs and 20 new gTLDs) and the continuity of registries’/registrars’/registrants’ experience, many CGP members suggested that the characters of the CDNC IDN Table be included to the maximum extent possible.

-Moreover, CJK coordination work shows that the JGP has no dissent with the CGP repertoire and variant mappings.
-The KGP has no dissent with the CGP repertoire either, but only concerns about the mapping relationships of specific 258 variant groups.
+Moreover, CJK coordination work shows that the JGP has no discrepancy with the CGP repertoire and variant mappings.
+The KGP has no discrepancy with the CGP repertoire either, but only concerns the mapping relationships of specific 258 variant groups.

-For all the above reasons, the CGP decided to keep CGP R3 as the final repertoire with high capacity and compatibility, which means, to implement the consistency of user experiences, registry practices as well as the local regulations .
+For all the above reasons, the CGP decided to keep CGP R2 as the final repertoire with high capacity and compatibility.
+This is used to ensure consistency in user experience, registry practice and the local regulation.

 Variants